jorgemk85/OneData/README.md

 |`OverrideOnlyInDebug`        |Override settings that run only in debug.|Will override those settings set to run only on Debug mode.|

 ### Attributes:
-Attributes inside OneData are used to configure the classes/models and properties.
+Attributes in OneData are used to configure the classes/models and properties.

 The following table is a comprehensive list of available attributes with their respectic information: